 How Do I Apply for a Merchant Cash Advance?

 If you’re interested in business loans in general, you should investigate the short-term and long-term options available to you.
-To explore the types of merchant cash advances you could be eligible for, contact local lending organizations in your area.
+To explore the types of merchant service cash advances you could be eligible for, contact local lending organizations in your area.

-They can explain the criteria for qualifying for merchant cash advances, as well as the kind of credit score and bank statements they are willing to accept.
+They can explain the criteria for qualifying for merchant service cash advances, as well as the kind of credit score and bank statements they are willing to accept.